pwang30/pwang30.github.io/index.md

 ## About Me

 I am a Ph.D. student in Power System at [Technical University of Madrid (UPM)](https://en.wikipedia.org/wiki/Technical_University_of_Madrid), supervised by [Prof. Luis Badesa](https://scholar.google.com/citations?hl=en&user=8DQgsZQAAAAJ).
-My current research line is "Power system economics with stability guarantees and resilience enhancement".
+My current research line is "Markets for stability services in low-carbon power systems".
 Before this, I received B.Sc. and M.Sc. degrees in Electrical Engineering from [Chongqing University of Posts and Telecommunications (CQUPT)](https://zh.wikipedia.org/zh-cn/%E9%87%8D%E5%BA%86%E9%82%AE%E7%94%B5%E5%A4%A7%E5%AD%A6).

 ## Research Interests